-1. Alan Jose, the complainant ("Complainant") had filed a First Information Report ("FIR") dated January 21, 2017, in Crime No. 133/2017 in the Kadavanthara Police Station, Ernakulam District against Mohanan Gopalakrishnan ("Accused"), director of Omega Motors Private Limited. ("Accused Company") under Sections 406, 420, 465, 467, 468, 471 read with Section 34 and 120B of the Indian PenalCode, 180 ("IPC").
-The Complainant alleged that the Accused along with several others who are employees and directors of Omega Motors Private Limited conspired together and acted in furtherance of common intention thereby causing a loss of ₹ 50,00,000 to the Complainant.
+Alan Jose, the complainant ("Complainant") had filed a First Information Report ("FIR") dated January 21, 2017, in Crime No. 133/2017 in the Kadavanthara Police Station, Ernakulam District against Mohanan Gopalakrishnan, director of Omega Motors Private Limited. ("Accused") under Sections 406, 420, 465, 467, 468, 471 read with Section 34 and 120B of the Indian Penal Code, 180 ("IPC").
+The Complainant alleged that the Accused along with several others who are employees and directors of Omega Motors Private Limited conspired together and acted in furtherance of common intention thereby causing a loss of \gtrless 50,00,000 to the Complainant.
 The Accused has filed a petition bearing Crl.
 M.C.
 No. 8935 of 2018 before the Honourable High Court of Kerala at Ernakulam ("Court") seeking to quash the aforementioned FIR.
 The Accused has sought to quash the FIR on the basis that he was not a director of the Accused Company during the relevant period of commission of the crime, i.e., March and April 2016 and therefore the FIR deserves to be quashed against him.
-The High Court has given stay orders for a period four months, and the case is sub judice.
+The High Court has given stay order until the disposal of the case and the case is in sub-judice.